soft-eng-practicum/STaRS-AdminPanel/README.md

 1. Clone repository
 1. Navigate to folder location in a terminal
 1. Run `npm i` to install dependencies
+1. Ensure the localconfig.json file provided is present

 ## How to Run